-Getting started takes just a few minutes depending on the file size.
-Simply upload your raw DNA data (e.g. 23andMe, AncestryDNA, VCF, etc.).
+Getting started takes just a few minutes, depending on the file size.
+Simply upload your raw DNA data (e.g. files from 23andMe, AncestryDNA, VCF, etc.).
 Then purchase the report, and enter your contact information.

 Upon opening their results, users find a list of gene variants from their uploaded DNA file that Promethease analyzed.

 Promethease reports are highly customizable.
-Users can search for specific medical conditions like AIDS or prostate cancer.
+For example, users can search for specific medical conditions like AIDS or prostate cancer.
 Users can also filter by the number of academic references and the strength of the evidence.
 This is especially useful because many other DNA analysis services provide reports without explaining how they were produced.

 Users can also search by keywords for specific genes, body parts, or conditions.
 For example, you can search for variants in the MTHFR gene or BRCA1 gene, the latter of which is closely associated with breast cancer.
 You can also search for keywords like eyes or cancer.

 Each report result is assigned a repute that can be “good”, “bad”, or “not set.”
 This indicates whether the user’s DNA has a positive or negative impact on health.
-For example, whether specific SNPs analyzed decreases or increases the risk of a medical condition.
+For example, whether specific SNPs analyzed decrease or increase the risk of a medical condition.

 The report also gives each gene variant a score or “magnitude.”
 Magnitudes are subjective measures of how interesting the gene variant is.
 They indicate how important it is for the user to pay attention to the result.

-For example, the sample report in Figure 1 shows a 2-times greater risk of Alzheimer’s with a magnitude of 3.5.
-That would be a BAD repute, meaning that the user has an SNP that increases the risk of developing Alzheimer’s.
+For example, the sample report of Alzheimer’s shows a 2-times greater risk of the condition with a magnitude of 3.5.
+That would be a BAD repute, meaning that the user has a SNP that increases the risk of developing Alzheimer’s.
 The magnitude of 3.5 suggests that the risk increase is quite significant.
-Promethease suggests to pay attention and possibly reach out to a medical professional.
+Promethease suggests paying attention and possibly reaching out to a medical professional.

 Users can also filter their Promethease DNA analysis reports data by category.
 The categories are broken up into the three subsets:

-- Topics, such as Height, Gout, and Ashkenazi Jews
+- Topics, such as height, gout, and Ashkenazi Jewish

 Because the SNPedia database is so comprehensive, Promethease suggests going over results with your physician, genetic counselor or another medical professional.
 In particular, if you are concerned about a particular result.